top of page

 Auction platform eBay validated the value of the “go dark” strategy in its own testing.
 In a controlled experiment, eBay turned off its branded keyword search ads in certain regions, which changed hardly anything.
 Customers who would have clicked the ad simply clicked the organic search result instead.
 A report of the experiment found that “brand keyword ads [had] no short-term benefits,” as most shoppers would have found their way to eBay without the ad.
 Armed with this evidence, eBay dramatically cut back on wasteful ad spend.

 Many marketing leaders find it terrifying to disable channel spend or cut budgets because of potential sales dips.
-Tom acknowledges this fear of short-term loss, but flips the script: What if the real risk is wasting money on something that isn’t working?
+Tom acknowledges this fear of short-term loss but flips the script: What if the real risk is wasting money on something that isn’t working?
 If you see no drop, you just found money to reallocate into better uses.
 Tom also notes the human element: marketers’ incentives and ego can be tied to managing large budgets, so it’s important to realign rewards around growth outcomes, not spend levels.

 In 2017, P&G discovered that a lot of its digital ad spend was ineffective, as ads were either not being viewed long enough or were targeting the wrong audiences.
-In response, P&G cut $200 million of digital ad spend in that year.
+In response, P&G cut $200 million of digital ad spend that year.
 Many in the industry held their breath, but P&G’s sales did not tank.
 In fact, the company reported that by removing poorly performing ads and fraudulent placements, it increased its marketing reach by 10% while spending less.
 P&G then reinvested the saved budget into higher-impact channels like quality TV, audio, and e-commerce media, rather than simply pocketing the savings.

 According to Leonard, one of the most dangerous pitfalls marketing teams can fall into is oscillating between oversimplification and overcomplexity.
 Vendor relationships and accurate measurement are important, sure, but it’s important to find a healthy middle ground.
 For Leonard, there’s a temperate in-between, where efficiency is measured by simple metrics and teams embrace a culture of thoughtfulness and experimentation.